Washoe County, Nevada

 Washoe County (/ˈwɒʃoʊ/) is a county in the U.S. state of Nevada.
 As of the 2020 census, the population was 486,492, making it Nevada's second-most populous county.
 Its county seat is Reno.
 Washoe County is included in the Reno, NV Metropolitan Statistical Area.

 The Washoe County landing ship tank was named after this county.

 History

+Petroglyphs on the west side of the Winnemucca Lake basin are at least 10,500 years old and may be 14,800 years old.
+They are the oldest known petroglyphs in North America.

 Trappers and explorers, along with several emigrant trails to California and Oregon went through Washoe County in the 1840s.
 In January 1844, Lieutenant John C. Frémont discovered and named Pyramid Lake, with the expedition going down to the Truckee River soon after.
 Later that year, the Stephens-Donner route opened, the route crossing the Humboldt Sink to the Truckee River and went over the Truckee Pass.